 Doubtlessly, this must have been what I had witnessed.
 Regardless of whether the creature was sent by the gods or any sort of entity, malevolent or otherwise, this information explained what I had seen and a solution.

-There was still much more to learn.
+There is still much more to learn.
 There are so many answers yet to be discovered.
-Regretfully, I was never able to find them all but I must have been close.
-I must have been so very close, for you see, this wouldn’t have happened if I was on the wrong trail, if I were crazy as so many had claimed.
+Regretfully, I will never be able to find them.
+I must have been close, though.
+I must have been so very close.
+You see, this wouldn’t have happened if I was on the wrong trail, if I were crazy as so many had claimed.

 By whom, I am not sure.

-I was exploring the outskirts of the Snoquaximish National Park, far outside where visitors are typically permitted in the deepest, darkest parts of the forests when I was assailed by several men in gray hoods with a black fanged creature inscribed on the back.
-They bounded my hands and blindfolded me, and threw me into the back of what I assume was a van.
+I was exploring the outskirts of the Snoquaximish National Park, far outside where visitors are typically permitted.
+That is, in the deepest, darkest parts of the forests.
+That is when I was assailed by several men in gray hooded robes with a black fanged creature inscribed on their garments’ backs.
+They quickly piled on top of me and subdued me.
+Then they bounded my hands and blindfolded me and threw me onto the back of what I assume was a van.

-They tried to find out what I know.
-They tried to starve it out of me.
-They gave me just enough water to survive and nothing more.
+They’ve tried to find out what I know.
+They’ve tried to starve it out of me.
+They’ve given me just enough water to survive and nothing more.

-The young guard took pity.
+The young guard from before took pity.
 He snuck in an adequate amount of food and water.
 I believe he was doing the same for the other prisoners as well.

 They caught him helping us several days ago.
 His screams stopped only a few minutes ago.

 I will hide these papers under a loose rock under my bed.
-Hopefully, someone will find these papers before it is too late.
+Hopefully, someone will find them before it is too late.

 Before I go, I must tell you!
-There is so much to say, but, I cannot so just know the ceremony, the ritual, the movements, most of the incantation I trust you’ll be able to find as they are well documented if you know where to look.
-Talk to the Snoquaximish, talk to them all, they will know!
+There is so much to say, but, I cannot!
+The ceremony, the ritual, the movements, most of the incantation, I trust you’ll be able to find.
+They are well-documented if you know where to look.
+Talk to the Snoquaximish, talk to them all!
 They will know!
+They know!